Nojus0/csgonotes/README.md

 *B* Previous scene

-*CTRL + C* Serialize the list and the keypair into a shareable link.
+*CTRL + C* Serialize the notes and the keypair into a shareable link.

 # Notes
 This GitHub Repo was cleaned using _bfg_ to reduce repository size from 200MB to 73MB